Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 - Emotional context (frustration, urgency)

 No text field in the world gets that level of detail.
 People hate typing paragraphs into tiny text boxes on their phones.
-But they will talk for 90 seconds without thinking twice.
+But they will talk for 90 seconds without thinking twice — and those 90 seconds contain everything your team needs to diagnose and resolve the issue.

 Setting It Up From Zero